How accurate is Loffty?

-If you refer your clients to register themselves and nominate you as their practitioner, they pay Loffty directly the one-off assessment fee (see pricing in Practitioner section of website).
+If you refer your clients to register themselves and nominate you as their practitioner, they pay Loffty directly the one-off assessment fee (see pricing on the Practitioner page).
 If you prepay for bulk assessments you receive volume discounts and you can pass discounts on to your patients/clients as you see fit when you invoice them.

 Is there a fee for becoming an accredited Loffty practitioner?

-No. Loffty Clinical is FREE to refer your patients or clients to use.
-There are no separate fees payable or fixed term contracts to sign in order for you to use Loffty Clinical.
+No. Loffty is FREE to refer your patients or clients to use.
+There are no separate fees payable or fixed term contracts to sign in order for you to use Loffty.

 How long does it take to do a Loffty assessment?